eWloYW8/ZJU-FDS25-Project3/document/Hard Transportation Hub.typ

 = *Chapter 2*: Algorithm Specification

-Before sketching the main program flow, I will first introduce the main steps and algorithms in this project, which include the build of the graph, the Dijkstra algorithm, the restore of the shortest path, and the identification of transportation hubs.
+Before sketching the main program flow, I will first introduce the main steps and algorithms in this project, which include the build of the graph, the Dijkstra algorithm, and the counting of shortest paths passing each node.

 == The Build of the Graph